Bijeljina: Education

 The first primary school in Bijeljina was opened in 1938.
 After World War II, changes were made to the school system, and in 1951 the first elementary school was opened.
 In 1956, a second elementary school was opened.
 The third and fourth elementary schools opened in 1959 and 1966, respectively.

 Since 1953, a basic music school has been operating in the city.

-Primary schools in Bijeljina include the following: OŠ Sveti Sava, OŠ Kinez Ivo od Semberije, OŠ Vuk Karadžić, OŠ Jovan Dučić.
-There are several high schools operating in the city, such as Filip Višnjić Gymnasium, Stevan Stojanovic Mokranjac Music School, an agricultural high school, a medicine highschool, an economic and a technical school.
+Primary schools in Bijeljina include the following: OŠ Sveti Sava, OŠ Knez Ivo od Semberije, OŠ Vuk Karadžić, OŠ Jovan Dučić.
+There are several high schools operating in the city, such as Filip Višnjić Gymnasium, Stevan Stojanović Mokranjac Music School, an agricultural high school, a medicine highschool, an economic and a technical school.
 The University of Bijeljina has several faculties: Law, Economics, Business Economics and Education.
 The main private universities in the city are Slobomir P University and University Sinergija.

 Economy

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):